 - Brian Smith, Founder and CEO, Fortis Capital

-- LaKeeshia Fox, Associate Director of Strategy, Living Cities (moderator)
+- LaKeeshia Fox, Associate Director of Homeownership, Living Cities (moderator)

 Panel Discussion: Addressing Federal Barriers to Homeownership for BIPOC Communities